janschill/cern-solid-code-investigation/report/evaluation-solid-implementations.md

 # Evaluation of Existing Solid Implementations

 The ecosystem of Solid is already diverse in existing implementations.
-Attempts of developing the Solid specifications into software have been carried out with different programming languages and to different completion levels.
+Attempts to transfer the Solid specifications into software have been carried out with different programming languages and to different completion levels.
-These servers or data pods have different goals in mind and even though a server needs to adhere to the specifications it does not make the same.
+These servers or data pods have different goals in mind and even though a server needs to adhere to the specifications it does not make them the same.
 In the following, three different servers which are closely developed and maintained from the Solid community shall be looked at.
-In the second part of this section, libraries for development in the ecosystem and actual developed client applications will be evaluated.
+In the second part of this section, libraries for development in the ecosystem and actual developed Solid applications will be evaluated.

 ## Solid Servers

-A Solid server is a web server enabling storage through data pods and may optionally also offer authentication as an IDP [[Source](https://solid.github.io/authentication-panel/solid-oidc/#concepts)].
+A Solid server is a web server enabling storage through data pods and may optionally offer IDP implementation as well [[Source](https://solid.github.io/authentication-panel/solid-oidc/#concepts)].
 In Solid a server only needs to enable the authentication through Solid OIDC, which requires an IDP, if this IDP is controlled by the user through the usage of an existing Solid server that is hosted on their own infrastructure or they are using an identity-as-a-service vendor is up to them.

 ### Data Pod

+A data pod is

 ### Identity Providers

+To decentralize authentication an

 TODO: More here